 The applied nature of the degree implies that graduates will have the competencies to solve real-world business problems through the application of technology.
-Its curriculum puts a deeper focus on fundamental computer science, software engineering, tech security issues, computing solutions for business problems, and data management.
-A poll of industry representatives indicates that they see a skills gap in computer and information technology related positions which the multidisciplinary focus of this degree would fill.
+The curriculum in this online bachelor's degree puts a deeper focus on fundamental computer science, software engineering, tech security issues, computing solutions for business problems, and data management.
+A poll of industry representatives indicates that they see a skills gap in computer and information technology-related positions, which the multidisciplinary focus of this online bachelor of science degree would fill.

 All courses are provided online.
 There are no campus visits or face-to-face meeting requirements.

 You can start your program at anytime and take classes as a full-time or part-time student.

 A personal consultation will determine how your previous college credits may be applied to your degree.